Great Basin: Fauna

 Great Basin wildlife includes pronghorn, mule deer, mountain lion, and lagomorphs such as black-tailed jackrabbit and desert cottontail and the coyotes that prey on them.
 Packrats, kangaroo rats and other small rodents are also common, and are predominantly nocturnal.
 Elk and bighorn sheep are present but uncommon.
 Small lizards such as the Great Basin fence lizard, longnose leopard lizard and horned lizard are common, especially in lower elevations.
 Rattlesnakes and gopher snakes are also present.
 The Inyo Mountains salamander is endangered.
 Shorebirds such as phalaropes and curlews can be found in wet areas.
 American white pelicans are common at Pyramid Lake.
 Golden eagles are also very common in the Great Basin.
 Mourning dove, western meadowlark, black-billed magpie, and common raven are other common bird species.

 Two endangered species of fish are found in Pyramid Lake: the Cui-ui sucker fish (endangered 1967) and the Lahontan cutthroat trout (threatened 1970).

 Large invertebrates include tarantulas (genus Aphonopelma) and Mormon crickets.
 Exotic species, including chukar, grey partridge, and Himalayan snowcock, have been successfully introduced to the Great Basin, although the latter has only thrived in the Ruby Mountains.
 Cheatgrass, an invasive species which was unintentionally introduced, forms a critical portion of their diets.
 Feral horses (mustangs) and feral burros are highly reproductive, and ecosystem-controversial, alien species.
 Most of the Great Basin is open range and domestic cattle and sheep are widespread.

+Geology

+The Great Basin includes valleys, basins, lakes and mountain ranges of the Basin and Range Province.

+The basin and range topography is the result of extension and thinning of the lithosphere, which is composed of crust and upper mantle.
+Extensional environments like the Basin and Range are characterized by listric normal faulting, or faults that level out with depth.
+Opposing normal faults link at depth producing a horst and graben geometry, where horst refers to the upthrown fault block and graben to the down dropped fault block.